gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

   following atomic operation was initiated, but effectively the atomic's latency would then include that of the GET.
-This might be a net loss in terms of total time, compared to initiating the dummy GET while the PUT was in flight.
+This might be a net loss in terms of total time, compared to initiating the dummy GET while the PUT was still in flight.
+(This is especially true if we can delay waiting for the dummy GET's completion, as described above.)

   Conversely, if an atomic store can dangle it must be forced into visibility before any later RMA is initiated.
 The current implementation does this using blocking no-op AMs to all nodes that might have dangling atomic stores before initiating the RMA.

 ---

 For data-race-free programs, loads and stores preserve sequential program behavior.
 That is, loads and stores to the same address in a